decaporg/decap-cms/website/content/docs/customization.md

 group: Customization
 ---

-The NetlifyCMS exposes a `window.CMS` global object that you can use to register custom widgets, previews and editor plugins.
+The Decap CMS exposes a `window.CMS` global object that you can use to register custom widgets, previews and editor plugins.
 The available customization methods are:

 * **registerPreviewStyle:** Register a custom stylesheet to use on the preview pane.
 * **registerPreviewTemplate:** Registers a template for a collection.

 ### React Components inline interaction

-NetlifyCMS is a collection of React components and exposes two constructs globally to allow you to create components inline: ‘createClass’ and ‘h’ (alias for React.createElement).
+Decap CMS is a collection of React components and exposes two constructs globally to allow you to create components inline: ‘createClass’ and ‘h’ (alias for React.createElement).

 ## `registerPreviewStyle`